Anaconda Plan: Origin of plan

 The Anaconda had a logical development, both in its origin and the way it played out in the experience of battle.
 The blockade had already been proclaimed by President Abraham Lincoln.
 On April 19, 1861, a week after the bombardment of Fort Sumter that marked the outbreak of the war, he announced that the ports of all the seceded states, from South Carolina to Texas, would be blockaded; later, when Virginia and North Carolina also seceded, their coastlines were added.
 The executive order was not rescinded until the end of the war and so the blockade existed independently of Scott's plan.

 In the early days of the secession movement, the status of the border states Missouri, Kentucky, Maryland, and Delaware, all of which allowed slavery, was unclear.
 All except Delaware had strong pro-Southern interests.
-Missouri was torn by internal conflict that mimicked in miniature the larger war that was convulsing the nation, Maryland was kept in the Union by jailing many of the opposition faction, and Kentucky tried to keep the peace by proclaiming its neutrality and by aiding neither the North nor the South if both would agree to leave the state alone.
+Missouri was torn by internal conflict that mimicked in miniature the larger war that was convulsing the nation.
+Maryland was kept in the Union by jailing many of the opposition faction.
+Kentucky tried to keep the peace by proclaiming its neutrality and by aiding neither the North nor the South if both would agree to leave the state alone.

 Because Congress was not in session to authorize presidential initiatives to suppress the rebellion, the burden of raising troops for the war fell on the loyal state governments.
-Ohio was particularly active in doing so and early acquired the services of George B. McClellan, who was to serve as the commander of its militia, with the rank of Major General of Volunteers.
-In a few weeks, as the state militias were incorporated into the national service, the militias of Indiana and Illinois were added to his command.
+Ohio was particularly active in doing so and early acquired the services of George B. McClellan, as the commander of its militia, with the rank of Major General of Volunteers.
+In a few weeks, as the state militias were incorporated into the national service, the militias of Indiana and Illinois were added to McClellan's command.
 From this power base, he felt enabled on April 27, 1861, to write a letter to General Winfield Scott outlining his strategy.
 He proposed an immediate march on Richmond, by now the capital of the Confederacy, directed up the Kanawha River.
 Alternatively, if Kentucky were to leave the Union, a march directly across that state should take Nashville, and then, he would "act on circumstances."